AntonioRedondo/ImageFeatureDetector/README.md

 <img align="center" src="http://i.imgur.com/TstkzkV.png" />

-FAST features can be calculated in real time from the image of a webcam.
+FAST features can be calculated in real time from the video stream of a webcam.

 <img align="center" src="http://i.imgur.com/eZme6eH.png" />

-The parameters for every detector can be tweaked from the _Detector parameters_ top bar.
+The input parameters for every detector can be tweaked from the _Detector parameters_ top bar.

 **Harris**